 In addition to the Brazilian players mentioned, many green-yellow coaches were successful in the land of the samurai, such as Oswaldo de Oliveira and Toninho Cerezo.

-We recommend as a complementary reading this GE article on the subject: The 10 best Brazilians who have played in Japan – According to the Japanese | Blog Soccer in Japan | Globoesporte.com.
+We recommend this supplementary reading from GE on the topic: The 10 best Brazilians who have played in Japan - According to the Japanese | Blog Football in Japan | Globoesporte.com.
 We also recommend this article from the Trivela website: The 50 Brazilian players who helped write the history of Kashima Antlers (trivela.com.br)

 Did you like the article?
 So comment, like and share with your friends!